Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 Both containers and virtual machines will continue to have new use cases as enterprises seek to leverage the power of their infrastructure – or the cloud – in new ways to support heavy-duty application and networking workloads.
 Containers are an excellent choice for tasks with a short lifecycle and for deployment of microservices.
 Virtual machines have a longer lifecycle than containers, and are best used for longer periods of time.
 In short, containers are lighter weight, more rapid, and more maintainable than VMs.

 ## Docker Engine
 The Docker Engine is an open source containerization technology for building and containerizing applications.
 Before Docker, an application was entirely tied to the machine/server it was running on.
-With Docker, we can now take this application and _contain it_ in a **docker image**, and redeployed it later on in any other server to duplicate its functionality.
+With Docker, we can now take this application and _contain it_ in a **docker image**, and redeployed it later in any other server to duplicate its functionality.
 Therefore, Docker's container-based platform allows for highly portable workloads.

 Docker also promotes the usage of microservices.
 Microservices decentralize packages and divide tasks into separate, stand-alone integrations that collaborate with each other.
 These are much easier to scale when compared to monoliths.
 Organizations can deploy multiple services or applications on a machine through containers while maintaining a degree of isolation between them.